RobAxt/SmartLight/README.md

 # SmartLight
-Smart Light based on Homie
+Smart Light based on Homie and wemos d1 mini with the relay shield